denglabpku/imaging-analysis-2025/README.md

     - Distance measurements between foci and condensates

 This script transforms raw time-lapse image data into quantitative single-cell and subnuclear features for later statistical analysis.

+## Citation

+If you use this code, please cite the original paper.

+For questions, please open an Issue on GitHub or contact the author: wangbo@stu.pku.edu.cn.